creativeprojects/resticprofile/README.md

 macOS has a very tight protection system when running scheduled tasks (also called agents).

-Under macOS, resticprofile is asking if you want to start a profile right now so you can give the access needed to the task (it will consist on a few popup windows)
+Under macOS, resticprofile is asking if you want to start a profile right now so you can give the access needed to the task, which consists on a few popup windows (you can disable this behavior by adding the flag `--no-start` after the schedule command).

 Here's an example of scheduling a backup to Azure (which needs network access):